Hello, and thank you for taking the time to learn more about me and my small kennel.

-I am currently serving on the committee for the Greenland Dog Club of GB, and having previously served on the Alaskan Malamute Club of the UK committee from 2011 to 2016, taking on the role of Secretary from 2014, after a short break I returned to committee duties once again in 2019.
+I am have been on the committee for the Greenland Dog Club of GB since 2016, and served on the Alaskan Malamute Club of the UK committee from 2011 to 2020, with a short break in 2018 and a stint as Secretary from 2014-17.

 I am also a member of the Alaskan Malamute Working Association and the Canadian Eskimo Dog Club of GB.

-I enjoy stewarding and judging when I don't have a dog on the end of the lead, and am currently on the Judges B List for the Alaskan Malamute Club of the UK and Canadian Eskimo Dog Clubs of Great Britain, as well as the C List for Japanese Akita Inu and Greenland Dog.
+I enjoy stewarding and judging when I don't have a dog on the end of the lead, and am currently on the Judges B List for the Alaskan Malamute, Greenland Dog and Canadian Eskimo Dog, as well as the C List for Japanese Akita Inu.
 In addition, I have completed the KC exams / seminars on Conformation & Movement, Requirements of Dog Show Judge & 50 Points of the Dog, and have also attended Breed Specific Seminars and passed hands on assessments for the Alaskan Malamute, Canadian Eskimo Dog, Greenland Dog, Leonberger and Japanese Akita Inu, as well as attending the seminars / passing the written exam for the Siberian Husky.

 I hope you enjoy browsing my site - and love hearing from those who do, so please feel free to use the contact page to drop me a message.